 - the demographic make up of the workforce, and;

 - the capturing and presentation of examples of good practice.

-An in-depth piece of research has been commissioned to analyse data to further highlight and probe the issue of illegal practice, as recommended in "They Never Give Up on You".
-This work includes polling the workforce on an anonymous basis and using the Children's Commissioner's Power of Entry to look in detail at recording and documentation of exclusions.
+An in-depth piece of research was commissioned to analyse data to further highlight and probe the issue of illegal practice, as recommended in "They Never Give Up on You".
+This work included polling the workforce on an anonymous basis and using the Children's Commissioner's Power of Entry to look in detail at recording and documentation of exclusions.
 Illegal exclusion, by its very nature, is difficult to probe given it is not supposed to happen in the first place and is therefore often covert.